DasKraken/CR-dl/README.md

 Download only subtitles.
 No Video.

 ```--hardsub```
 Download hardsubbed video stream.
-Only one subtitle specified by --subDefault will be included.
+Only one subtitle language specified by --subDefault will be included.

 ```--maxAttempts N```
 Max number of download attempts before aborting.
 (Default: 5)